Showing 1 - 1 OF 1

 Learn about the variety of housing possibilities available as well as information about setting up utilities in your home .
 Housing options are available to your unique situation including: housing for families, single service members, families that are enrolled in the exceptional family member program, pet owners and unaccompanied personnel.
 Explore your options to find a home that best fits your needs.

-Government housing on Guam is available; Service Members have the option of living in government housing or out in the community.
+Government housing on Guam is available.
+Service members have the option of living in government housing or out in the community.
 If you choose to live in government quarters, you will be put on a waiting list.
-The wait time may be from 2 to 60 days, contingent to availability.
+The wait time may be from two to 60 days and is contingent on availability.
 The Navy Housing Office is located at Building 3190 on Naval Base Guam.
-Hours of operation are 7:00 a.m. to 5:00 p.m., Monday to Friday, excluding holidays.
-You may call the Housing Office at 671-333-2081/82.
+Hours of operation are 7 a.m. to 5 p.m., Monday to Friday, excluding holidays.
+You may call the Housing Office at 671-333-2081/2082.
 Once you have had your orders stamped by your command when you arrive on Guam, visit the Housing Office or at Area Orientation Brief / Intercultural Relations (AOB/ICR) to get your application process started.
 AOB/ICR is conducted through the Fleet and Family Support Center, registration can be completed by calling 671-333-2056/57.

 The Naval Base Guam Housing Office website provides more detailed information.

-If you are bringing your family who are non-command sponsored, your housing situation may change.
+If you are bringing family members who are non-command sponsored, your housing situation may change.
 Please contact the Housing Office prior to arrival on Guam.

-Please note it is Naval Base Guam policy that all service members E-5 and below, accompanied or unaccompanied, receive budget counseling prior to moving into privately rented houses/apartments off-base.
-You may obtain budget counseling from your command financial specialist, Fleet and Family Support Center (FFSC), or Navy-Marine Corps Relief Society (NMCRS).
+Please note it is NBG policy that all service members E-5 and below, accompanied or unaccompanied, receive budget counseling prior to moving into privately rented houses or apartments off-base.
+You may obtain budget counseling from your command financial specialist, Fleet and Family Support Center or Navy-Marine Corps Relief Society.

 To obtain the package, contact the Guam FFSC by phone at 671-333-2056/2057/2058 or DNS 315-333-9822.